 Practice is THE most important aspect of the game.
 It teaches you the strategy, skill, and safety of the game.
 You have to not only know all of the rules and regulations of roller derby, but it requires physical conditioning.
 Roller derby teams generally practice year-round with the traditional bouting season from February-October.
-Many members also hit the gym on non practice days to ensure strength and endurance is up to par to help prevent injuries.
+Many members also hit the gym on non practice days to ensure their strength and endurance are up to par to help prevent injuries.

 6. Where can I get gear for roller derby?

-The minimum gear is helmet, kneepads, elbow pads, wrist guards, mouth guard and most importantly, QUAD SKATES!!!
-We have some “Loaner Gear” you can borrow at each practice, but only while supplies last and they must be returned at the end of practice.
+The minimum gear is a helmet, kneepads, elbow pads, wrist guards, mouth guard and most importantly, QUAD SKATES!!!
+We have some “Loaner Gear” you can borrow at each practice, but only while supplies last and they must be returned at the end of each practice.
 For shopping, we highly recommend going to Sin City Skates.
 Gear can be costly, so we recommend trying out the sport prior to making an investment in gear.
 The owners at Sin City are retired derby girls and are extremely knowledgeable about gear and can get you suited correctly.
 Gear can also be found online at various roller derby or skateboarding stores.

 7. What sort of volunteers do you need?